RobbieCyy/RobbieCyy.github.io/An appeal to Exchange students.md

 - can speak some Chinese, (especially football terminologies),
 - and/or play CF/DMF/GK on the pitch.

-We have regular training sessions on **Friday afternoon**, at **First Stadium**, and **a trial will be held then**.
+We have regular training sessions on **Friday afternoon**, at **First Stadium**, and **a trial will be held on March 1st**.
 However, we reserve the right to decline players who do not meet our most salient demands yet ask for positions in the starting 11.

 **Feel free to contact the captain (Wechat ID: RobbieCyy) on Wechat if you would like to join us.**